10 Amazing Crowdfunding Campaigns That Met or Exceeded Their Goals

 1. Crowdfunding Campaigns for Medical Expenses: “Angie’s Battle”

 Many individuals need some financial help when they get sick, have a surgical operation, or are caring for an ill loved one.
+During such difficult times, online fundraising pages can be a huge help in getting individuals and families much needed funding.

 This particular crowdfunding campaign was set up to help Angie Reynolds pay for her cancer treatments.